 Growing up, my parents really instilled in me that less is more.
 We went shopping twice a year to get a few essentials and being the younger sister, I always got all the hand-me-downs, much to my chagrin.

-Now as an adult, I have fully embraced that less is more, but I wasn’t always this way.
-I get scattered and overwhelmed easily, a big part of me working through adrenal fatigue, and clutter is one of the most stressful things to me!
+It’s been a long time, but now as an adult, I have fully embraced that less is more, but I wasn’t always this way.
+I get scattered and overwhelmed easily, a big part of me working through adrenal fatigue, and clutter is one of the most stressful things for me!
 I literally feel panicked and instantly overwhelmed if I enter a room or a store that is packed with things.

-A huge part of me creating a capsule wardrobe these past few years is:
+A huge part of my creating a capsule wardrobe these past few years is:

-But the world of fast fashion, ethical fashion, sustainable living and choosing to purchase from conscious companies has really intrigued me and pulled at my heart strings recently!
+But the world of the fast fashion industry, ethical fashion, sustainable living, and choosing to purchase from conscious companies has really intrigued me and pulled at my heartstrings recently!

 I know I want to do better when it comes to my purchases, and today I want to encourage you to shop with sustainable living in mind too!

-- 2,000 different chemicals, including formaldehyde, chlorine, lead, and mercury are used in textile processing.
+- The use of chemicals is HUGE.
+2,000 different chemicals, including some toxic chemicals like formaldehyde, chlorine, lead, and mercury, are used in textile processing.
 Of these, over 1,600 are used in dyeing processes, but only 16 are actually EPA-approved.